 The below-mentioned ICSE Class 9 Important Questions of Chemistry will help students to ace their exams.

 - Photochemical reaction

 Give one example in each case.

 - What is decomposition?
-Support your answer by an example.
+Support your answer with an example.

 - State and explain Boyle’s law with the help of graphical verification.